reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 ### Example REST API and Client

-To keep the example project isolated but realistic, the initial project setup already included a fake in-memory REST API for our data (configured using [the Mirage.js mock API tool](https://miragejs.com/)).
+To keep the example project isolated but realistic, the initial project setup already included a fake in-memory REST API for our data (configured using [the Mock Service Worker mock API tool](https://mswjs.io/)).
 The API uses `/fakeApi` as the base URL for the endpoints, and supports the typical `GET/POST/PUT/DELETE` HTTP methods for `/fakeApi/posts`, `/fakeApi/users`, and `fakeApi/notifications`.
 It's defined in `src/api/server.js`.

 The project also includes a small HTTP API client object that exposes `client.get()` and `client.post()` methods, similar to popular HTTP libraries like `axios`.
 It's defined in `src/api/client.js`.